afranken/jmeter-analysis-maven-plugin-it/README.md

 if any of the above is negative, the test fails.

-In order to make version, dependency and plugin management as easy as possible, both the `jmeter-analysis-maven-plugin-it` module and the enclosed `jmeter-analysis-maven-plugin-it-run` module (the module that runs the actual test) inherit from `jmeter-analysis-maven-plugin-it-parent`.
+In order to make version, dependency and plugin management as easy as possible, both the `jmeter-analysis-maven-plugin-it` module and the enclosed `jmeter-analysis-maven-plugin-it-run*` modules (the modules that run the actual test) inherit from `jmeter-analysis-maven-plugin-it-parent`.

+Test modules:
+ * jmeter-analysis-maven-plugin-it-run: test with basic settings
+ * jmeter-analysis-maven-plugin-it-run-preservedirs: test with preserveDirectories setting enabled
+ * jmeter-analysis-maven-plugin-it-run-requestgroups: test with two configured requestGroups

 Credits